How to Deal with Anger: 8+ Tips to Help You Stay Calm

 The Bottom Line

 Everyone gets angry sometimes.
 It is a normal, and sometimes helpful emotion.
 It can bring about social change and personal improvement.
 However, it can also lead to outbursts and aggression.
-Knowing how to control anger outbursts significantly improves your relationship with self and others.
+Knowing how to control anger outbursts and deal with your emotions significantly improves your relationship with self and others.